InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 }
 ```

-CreatedAtStart flag on a module
+CreatedAtStart flag on a module:

 ```kotlin
 val myModuleA = module {